Top 10 Web App Security Risks & Tips to Prevent

 Organizations should use input validation techniques to ensure that only valid data is entered into their web applications.
 They should also establish parameters and whitelists to detect any malicious code or URLs being used.

-Additionally, they should regularly monitor user activity on their web applications for any suspicious behavior.
+Additionally, they should regularly monitor user activity on their web applications for suspicious behavior.
 For example, they can use Web Application Firewall to detect and prevent malicious requests.

 Enable Auditing & Logging